sarah17moore/neural-network-charity-analysis/README.md

 ![Original trained model code](/Resources/original_trained_model_code.png) *Original trained model code*

-The model was run for 25 Epochs due to the model hitting minimal loss and peak accuracy within very few Epoch runs.
+The model was run for 100 Epochs.

 ![Original accuracy lossh results](/Resources/original_accuracy_loss.png) *Original accuracy and loss results*

-The original model had 76.70705914497375% loss and 51.31195187568665% accuracy.
+The original model had 75.28011798858643% loss and 53.43440175056458% accuracy.
 This model has poor performance whether that be for the input data values, number of hidden layers, or number of neurons in those layers.

 ![Original accuracy history](/Resources/original_accuracy_history.png)
 *Original accuracy history*